bioinformaticsgx/Spotify-Music-Data-Analysis/README.md

 ## Project Introduction

+With the rise of Spotify, iTune, Youtube, etc, streaming services have contributed majority of music industry revenues.
+And understanding what makes streaming music popular could hugely impact decision-making for music business.

-In this project, we conducted data mining for 200000 tracks over the past 20 years, in order to analyze the trend of music industry development, and produce a predictive model for track popularity.
+In this project, we conducted data mining for 200000 tracks extracted by Spotify API, in order to analyze the trend of music industry development, and produce a predictive model for track popularity.

 <span style="color:red"></span>